 In recent years, politicians who make false claims have chosen not to acknowledge their mistaken views, but instead to double down and become even more fervent in their false claims.
 This brand of stubbornness and rigidity can also be mistaken for strength--a tribal solidarity that becomes its own truth.
 The sort of humility that we value in friends and associate with quiet strength does not play well on the political stage.
 The double down behavior is another step in the unmooring of politics from reality and traditional values.

-For me, the big change happened with the rise of Newt Gingrich, and his training of fellow Republicans to use emotion-laden language that was aimed not at disagreeing with a political rival but at burying liberalism altogether under a sea of negative connotation.
+Harsh criticism of others also comes across in the political realm as strength.
+The harsh critiques that Trump supporters view as strength most clearly originated in Newt Gingrich's training of fellow Republicans to use emotion-laden language that was aimed not at disagreeing with a political rival but at burying liberalism altogether under a sea of negative connotation.
 That weaponization of language, that shift from fact-based to emotion-driven thinking, from denotation to connotation, and the refusal to consider the possibility that the other side had any legitimacy at all, has continued to this day among Republican leaders.
-It is rooted in insecurity, for acknowledging that the other side has validity is the start of a very slippery slope back to the pre-Gingrich era of Republican minority status.
+It is rooted not in strength but in insecurity, for acknowledging that the other side has validity is the start of a very slippery slope back to the pre-Gingrich era of Republican minority status.